crbelaus/trans/README.md

 implement the main functionality of this library.

-## Quickstart
+## Setup and Quickstart

-Imagine that we have an `Article` schema that we want to translate:
+Let's say that we have an `Article` schema that contains texts in English and we want to translate it to other languages.

 ```elixir
 defmodule MyApp.Article do